agmmnn/awesome-blender/README.md

 -   [Particle Illusion](https://borisfx.com/products/particle-illusion/) : Free GPU-accelerated 2D particle generator.
 -   [Exr-IO](https://www.exr-io.com/) : is a robust and exact solution for dealing with multi-layer EXR pictures.
 It supports Cryptomatte.
 -   [PickPicPack](https://p4ymak.gumroad.com/l/pickpicpack) : Tiny yet powerful utility for packaging multiple images to new one with custom aspect ratio and size.
+-   [GameTextureViewer](https://jangafx.com/software/gametextureviewer/) : is a fast, reliable, and simple tool for artists to preview textures and sprite sheet animations on the fly.
 -   Blender Tools:
     -   [BlenderUpdater](https://github.com/overmindstudios/BlenderUpdater) : Download and install nightly builds with one click.
     -   [BlenderUpdaterCLI](https://github.com/overmindstudios/BlenderUpdaterCLI) : Command line version of BlenderUpdater.